openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Resolution Steps**

-Verify whether the patch package is correct.
+Verify the correctness of the patch package.

 ## 18500007 Old Patch Unloading Failed